FHnt97/Project-Week-8-Final-Project/your-project/README.md

 <a name="organization"></a>

 ## Organization
-##### The Project is orgnaised using the following structure in hte Repository:
+##### The Project is organised using the following structure in the Repository:
-- README.md file for general project overview, quesiton definition and initial resources.
+- README.md file for general project overview, question definition and initial resources.
 - Data folder divided into original and cleaned data.
-- Visualisation forlder where you can find the graphics developed throught the project.
+- Visualisation folder where you can find the graphics developed through the project.
 - Code folder containing the three codebooks for Database Creation, Data Wrangling, and Analysis *(the latter contains the conclusions, afterthoughts, and additional links to literature)*.
-    - In each of the codebooks you will find the step by stepl explanations and reasoning of my workflow.
+    - In each of the codebooks you will find the step by step explanations and reasoning of my workflow.

 ##### The organization of the project has been carried out using the following:
 1. Time management: Trello (Kanban Board)